TrusteroP2P/trusterop2p.github.io/server-option/Readme.txt

 _____________________________________________________________________________________________

 Finally load "pythonserver.bat" which will automatically boot up your ngrok server and your python server.
-You are of course able to edit the python code and index to run different apis or use different locally run AI models.
+You are of course able to edit the python code and improve on the code.

 _____________________________________________________________________________________________
 Share your node with your friends